-Michele Gribbins joined the Management Information Systems department at UIS in 2005 having teaching interests in the management and strategic uses of information technology.
-She previously taught in the Department of Business Administration at the University of Illinois at Urbana-Champaign (UIUC) and was employed at Lake Land College.
-She has a B.S. in Finance from Illinois State University, and M.B.A. from Eastern Illinois University, and is expecting her Ph.D. in Information Systems from UIUC in 2008.
+Michele Gribbins joined the Management Information Systems department at UIS in 2005 and has been an Online Learning & Faculty Development Specialist with the Center for Online Learning, Research & Service (COLRS) at UIS since 2012.
+She previously taught in the Department of Business Administration at the University of Illinois at Urbana-Champaign (UIUC) and was employed by Lake Land College as a Computer Training Specialist in their Center for Business & Industry.
+She has a BS in Finance from Illinois State University, an MBA from Eastern Illinois University, and has completed doctoral coursework in Business Administration (Information Systems Concentration) from UIUC.

 Michele’s research and teaching interests are centered on the fit and effectiveness of technologies, particularly technologies that are used in the online classroom.
 Her research has been published in the Journal of Information Technology, the Communications of the Association for Information Systems, Electronic Markets, and the International Journal of Management Theory and Practices.
 She has authored two book chapters and has over forty presentations at international, national, and regional conferences.